harksys/npmvet/README.md

 ![](./.github/banner.png?raw=true)

 NPM Vet is a simple CLI tool to help vet your npm package versions.
-NPM Vet can be used in development, or as a CI tool to prevent builds passing with mismatching package versions.
+NPM Vet can be used locally, or as a CI build-step to prevent builds passing with mismatched package versions.
+To read more about NPM Vet, visit the [Hark website](https://harksys.com/labs/npm-vet-a-simple-cli-tool-for-vetting-npm-package-versions).

 ## Installation